The BullBear Market Report

 A survey of the charts at this time shows that across the board the 50 EMA is rising to meet the 200 EMA with price trading in between the two.
-Most charts are showing a symmetrical or right triangle consolidation produced in the environment of a low volume pullback, a classically bullish technical formation.
 This is a setup for a transition.
 It is more than possible for this setup to fail.
 But there are strong indications that this setup will produce a bullish resolution.
 Let's have a look at some charts:

 The Baltic Dry Index has been a much touted index of global economic activity and was certainly showcased as a herald of worldwide economic collapse.
-It's interesting that bears are silent on this index now that is in a definite uptrend and priced at recovery highs.
-The recovery in the BDI gives the lie to the global depression hypothesis.
+A recovery in the BDI would give the lie to the global depression hypothesis.
 The chart shows price rising between the 200 and 50 EMA with the latter upturning.
-Price has indeed leapt above the 200 SMA and recently found support in the area of the 50 EMA which is also bullish action.
-This market is due for a pullback from its declining 200 EMA and the top of its trend channel.
+Price found support in the area of the 50 EMA which is also bullish action.

 Copper is also considered a leading indicator of global economic activity.
-The chart shows that price is classically bouncing between the 50 EMA and the 200 EMA, retreated to nearly the 50 EMA and has now closed above the 200 EMA on a weekly basis.
+The chart shows that price has recently tested the 200 EMA, retreated to nearly the 50 EMA and has now closed above the 200 EMA on a weekly basis.
 This is a very bullish development and strongly contradicts the recession/depression thesis.
 It is also a harbinger of inflation.
 At this time China is taking much of its recently appreciated dollar reserves and buying up recently depreciated hard assets like copper.

 The EuroYen has long been both an indicator of risk appetite and a major direct engine of liquidity to world markets via the Yen carry trade.
 The willingness of market participants to take on risk by selling the Yen and investing the proceeds in higher yielding assets is a leading indicator of recovery in asset prices.
 This cross is now challenging its 200 EMA and has been playing between the 50 and 200 for months.
 This chart is a great illustration of the transitional process that unfolds in a market as it moves from bear to bull.
 The market is likely to jump over the 200 EMA soon followed by a bullish 50/200 EMA cross within 45 days.